gvwilson/sdxpy/en/src/tester/index.md

 -   Python defines protocols so that users' code can be triggered by keywords in the language.
 ---

-We're going to write a lot of programs in this book, which means we're going to write a lot of [%g unit_test "unit tests" %].
+We're going to write a lot of programs in this book.
+To make sure they work correctly, we're going to write a lot of [%g unit_test "unit tests" %] using [pytest][pytest].
-A tool to manage these should find and run tests automatically so that we don't overlook them when we're tired, distracted, or up against a deadline.

-Our design was inspired by [pytest][pytest], which in turn was inspired by earlier tools [%b Meszaros2007 %].
+Like the earlier tools that inspired it [%b Meszaros2007 %], [pytest][pytest] finds and runs tests automatically;
+to show how,
+this chapter builds a simple unit testing framework.
-It introduces the single most important idea in this book:
+It also introduces the single most important idea in this book:

 <div class="center" markdown="1">
-  *A program is just another kind of data.*
+  *Programs are just another kind of data.*
 </div>

 ## Storing and Running Tests {: #tester-funcobj}

 The first thing we need to understand is that a function is an object.
-While a string's bytes represent characters and an image's bytes represent pixels, a function's bytes represent instructions.
+While the bytes in a string represent characters and the bytes in an image represent pixels, the bytes in a function are instructions
-The code:
+([%fixme figure tester-func-obj %]).
+When Python executes the code below, it creates an object in memory that contains the instructions to print a string and assigns that object to the variable `example`:

 [% inc file="func_obj.py" keep="define_example" %]

-tells Python to create an object in memory that contains the instructions to print a string and assign that object to the variable `example`."
-We can create an [%g alias "alias" %] for the function by assigning it to another variable:
+We can assign the function to another variable:
-{: .continue}

 [% inc file="func_obj.py" keep="alias" %]
 [% inc file="func_obj.out" %]